waynepallen/core/doc/development-guides/concepts/model/00100_CB2_Design_Topics.md

-## CB2 Design Topics
+## OpenCrowbar Design Topics

 _this is intermediate information, not final docs_

 Last Updated: 7/5/2013 by Rob Hirschfeld

-We’re working on core CB2 functions as per the design discussion from last week.
+We’re working on core OpenCrowbar functions as per the design discussion from last week.
 Our objective is to code incrementally to validate the design.
 I believe this approach gives the community concrete examples for discussion and makes it possible to update the design based on learning